 Mergers and Acquisitions

 Chairman Bob Parsons founded the company in 1997.
 Go Daddy has experienced rapid growth in its short history in part due to high-profile advertising campaigns that have included controversial Super Bowl commercials and Go Daddy Girls.
+(It's working to soften its image.)
 Two of its most famous Go Daddy Girls are Indy race car driver and sometime swimsuit model Danica Patrick and fitness guru Jillian Michaels.